 - Shatter is harder to handle since it’s so brittle while wax was the consistency of thick coconut oil and can be easily manipulated.

-Come find us in either Barnum or the RiNo District to explore the best shatter and wax Colorado has to offer.
-We look forward to walking you through some of our favorite concentrates on the menu, and you can contact us online if you have any questions in the meantime.
+Come find us in either Barnum or the RiNo District to explore where to buy the best shatter and wax in Colorado.
+We look forward to walking you through some of our favorite concentrates on the menu.
+Finally, you can contact us online if you have any questions in the meantime.